Collections of "tips" are sort of an odd beast.

 DANG, that’s pretty clever, I just might use that one!

 Hopefully, you don't have to read too many of number one or number two before you find a number three.
 If maybe one out of ten tips you find useful, then it’s probably been a good use of your time to read them.

 Been climbing a long time?
 Then you may well know a fair number of these . . . but I can guarantee there will be some new ones in here for you, Perhaps the V Clove anchor, what the term “HMS” carabiner means, and adding gear loops to your pack straps.

 Fairly new to climbing and interested in pretty much everything?
 Then congratulations, I think you're going to have a pretty good time.

 Keep in kind that about 90% of climbing techniques are in the somewhat middle ground of subjective preference.
 Meaning if you do it a different way, you’re probably not going to die.

-For example, are you happy using a cordelette for all of your anchors, even if a Tip here suggests you sometimes tie in with just the rope?
+For example, are you happy using a cordelette for all of your anchors, even if a tip here suggests you sometimes tie in with just the rope?
 No problem.
 Both work fine and generally are equally safe.
-If something here is counter to what you like to do, park your ego for a second and give it come consideration.
+If something here is counter to what you like to do, park your ego for a second and give it some consideration.
 You might find a new method that’s preferable to what you've been doing.

 What the tips are . . .

 The climbing tips on these pages are a mash up of personal experience, conversations and clinics with expert guides, and in some cases links to outside websites that have published something great.